iconify/documentation/documents/pages/design/sketch/index.md

 Want to add icons to your designs?

 Iconify for Sketch got you covered.
-One plug-in offers over 60,000 icons from 70+ icon sets.
+One plugin offers over 60,000 icons from 70+ icon sets.

 With Sketch plug-in you can: